aversionq/Random-Number-Generation-On-Distributions/README.md

 # Random-normally-distributed-numbers-generator
 This program generates random normally distributed numbers (on a Gaussian / Normal distribution).
-Made WITHOUT any random frameworks and ready-made functions.
+Made WITHOUT any random frameworks.

 Read about Gaussian distribution and more here: